Picorelab/HardcoreLife/README.md

 ![HardcoreLife](https://www.spigotmc.org/data/resource_icons/91/91375.jpg?1618568731)

 PaperMC Plugin for not-so-hardcore survival server.
-Adds a configurable life system that can give everyone a set of lives, or a global server dealth limit.
+Adds a configurable life system that can give everyone a set of lives, or a global server death limit.

 Inspired by [DaFray31/HardcoreLife](https://github.com/DaFray31/HardcoreLife)